Skip to content

 def __init__(

-self, transform: spec.Pipeline[
+self, pipeline: spec.Pipeline[

 TRaw, TTransformed, TCollated, TProcessed]